 • Share a 3D tour: Give buyers a realistic feel for the property with virtual walkthroughs.
 Companies like Matterport produce photorealistic 3D virtual property tours, allowing potential buyers to explore (almost) every nook and cranny from the comfort of their own homes.

-• Make the rounds with other agents: Network with buyer’s agents in the area to bring house hunters looking in your neighborhood and price point to the table.
+• Make the rounds with other agents: Network with buyer’s agents in the area to attract house hunters interested in your neighborhood and price point.

 • Put out signs: Stick that oh-so-recognizable for-sale sign in the front yard to capture the attention of passersby.